DinisFragata/Data-automation-reports/README.md

  ```bash
  python main.py
  ```
-3. Follow the menu prompts to configure the Excel file name (required) and optionally set the recipients, schedule, and PDF body.
-The report PDF will be generated in `assets/sales_report.pdf`.
+3. From the main menu, choose **Change data source** to configure the Excel file name (required) and optionally set the recipients, schedule, and PDF body.
+4. Choose **Run scheduled job now** from the menu to generate the report.
+The PDF will be created and saved in `assets/sales_report.pdf`.
 ---
 ### 2. Google Sheets Version
 1. Create a Google Cloud Project and enable the **Google Sheets API**, **Gmail API**, and **Google Drive API**.